Prathameshv07/Super-Chatbot_Project/README.md

 Project done in Sem - V (TCSC)
 To run the project make sure you download android studio as it is based on java and xml.

-Use any of these commands to use the feature of the applicaton Dipslay date and time: /ShowDateandTime
+Use any of these commands to use the feature of the applicaton/n Dipslay date and time: /ShowDateandTime
 To control brightness: /Brightness OR /Open BrightnessSettings1 To control_volume    : /Open control_volume